 Nothing is a bigger deal breaker in essay writing than an essay full of grammatical and spelling errors.
 So, make sure you write attentively and proofread it at least 2-3 times to be sure you have used the right vocabulary, grammar, and punctuation and constructed your statements well.

 There might be times when you will find yourself stuck while writing the essay or might not find time to do full justice to it.
 During such instances, don’t hesitate to ask for writing help from professionals because you rather take help than compromise on your grades.

 Writers Per Hour is one such essay writing service you can turn to for assistance.
-From persuasive and argumentative essays to research and case study papers – our team of writers are subject matter experts who cover a wide range of academic writing formats.
-When you buy a custom essay from us, you can be sure to receive high-quality, 100% plagiarism free essays delivered to suit your tight deadlines.
+From persuasive and argumentative essays to research and case study papers – our team of writers is subject matter experts who cover a wide range of academic writing formats.
+When you buy a custom essay from us, you can be sure to receive high-quality, 100% plagiarism-free essays delivered to suit your tight deadlines.

 1. Follow a study plan

-As soon as you get your exam timetable, work on a study plan wherein you should break down the subjects and divide your time for each of them.
+As soon as you get your exam timetable, work on a study plan wherein you should break down the subjects and divide your time for each.
 The idea is to prioritize well and make realistic study goals to avoid getting overwhelmed.

-It is also advisable to discover what kind of a learner are you and when you are your productive best.
-For instance, if you study well in the mornings, make sure you block time accordingly on your study schedule and let the tougher topics/subjects take precedence.
+It is also advisable to discover what kind of learner you are and when you are your productive best.
+For instance, if you study well in the mornings, make sure you block time accordingly on your study schedule and let the more challenging topics/subjects take precedence.

 2. Find a study group

-Studying in a group if taken seriously can be hugely beneficial because everyone is working towards a common goal and can motivate each other to study.
-So, find a study group, explore different study methods like quizzing each other, share knowledge and make it an interesting activity.
+Studying in a group, if taken seriously, can be hugely beneficial because everyone is working towards a common goal and can motivate each other to learn.
+So, find a study group, explore different study methods like quizzing each other, share knowledge and make it an exciting activity.